Richard Hadlee: Test career

 However, after a successful rehabilitation, the next opportunity for Hadlee to claim the Test wicket world record was against India in India in 1988.
 After touring India in 1976 Hadlee, plagued by stomach troubles, had decided never to play cricket there again, however the opportunity to make history was too strong a lure to pass up.
 He duly captured the record, and his 374th Test wicket, in the first Test of the series.
 In the second Test a 10 wicket haul helped New Zealand to a rare Test win in India, although the series was eventually lost 2–1.

 In a home series against India in 1989/90, Hadlee become the first bowler in history to take 400 Test wickets when he dismissed Sanjay Manjrekar in the second innings of the first Test on his home ground in Christchurch, while a group of Old Boys from his former school sang their school song.
 Shortly after helping New Zealand to another Test victory over Australia at Wellington by taking his 100th first class 5 wicket haul in an innings, Hadlee announced that he would be retiring after the upcoming tour to England.

 Shortly before the second Test of the England series at Lord's, the 1990 Queen's Birthday Honours were announced and included Hadlee's appointment as a Knight Bachelor, for services to cricket.
 Hadlee was not invested with his knighthood until 4 October 1990 after the end of his final Test match on 10 July 1990, although he became Sir Richard upon the publication date of the Honours List.
 Lt.-Col. Sir Maharajkumar Dr. Vijayananda Gajapathi Raju (better known as the Maharajkumar of Vizianagram or Vizzy) was the only other person to be knighted for services to cricket while an active Test cricketer, in 1936.
-Unlike Hadlee however, Vizzy's knighthood was recognised for his administrative efforts, not his services to cricket as a player.
+Unlike Hadlee however, Vizzy's knighthood was recognised for his administrative efforts in cricket rather than his achievements as a player.
 (Alastair Cook was subsequently knighted in 2019 while still a full-time first-class player, but shortly after his final Test match.)
-Due to most knighted cricketers being batsmen, Hadlee liked to state he was the first bowler to receive a knighthood since Sir Francis Drake.
+Due to most knighted cricketers being batsmen, Hadlee liked to joke that he was the first bowler to receive a knighthood since Sir Francis Drake.
 Hadlee celebrated the achievement by scoring 86 in New Zealand's first innings and winning the man of the match award.
 In the final Test of the series, Hadlee ended his Test career by taking 5 wickets in his final bowling performance, and taking a wicket with the final ball of his Test career.